 TGm Editor: Please make the changes as shown below to the following paragraph in this section:

 In an infrastructure BSS, the IEEE 802.1X Authenticator MAC address (AA) and the AP’s MAC address are the same, and the Supplicant’s MAC address (SPA) and the STA’s MAC address are equal.
 For the purposes of comparison, the MAC address is encoded as 6 octets, taken to represent an unsigned integer.
 The first octet of the MAC address shall be used as the most significant octet.
 The bit numbering conventions in 9.2.2 (Conventions) shall be used within each octet.
-This results in a 48-bit unsigned integer labeled b0 (least significant) to b47 (most significant), where the Individual/Group bit is in b40.
+This results in a sequence of 48 bits represented such that bit 0 is the first transmitted bit (Individual/Group bit) and bit 47 is the last transmitted bit.

 Receiver’s procedure